Masud-Ndatsu/cuzradio-backend-test/README.md

 # API Documentation

 This API provides routes for managing users and posts, with authentication and authorization mechanisms in place.
+For the completion of this task please use the following frameworks (ExpressJS, NodeJS, MongoDB) (latest stable versions)

 ## Table of Contents